If you’re into pastel buildings floating between idyllic canals, you should be heading to France, not Italy.

-Seeing The Canals — AKA, Palais d’Isle
+Seeing The Canals: AKA, Le Palais de I'lle

-A quick Google search of the canals of Annecy will probably give you a picture of Palais d'Isle — a palace-turned-prison that floats atop one of the canal’s intersections.
+A quick Google search of the canals of Annecy will probably give you a picture of the Palais d'Isle — a palace-turned-prison that floats atop one of the canal’s intersections.
 See the re-tiled spires and stone walls in that picture?
 That's the Palais d'Isle.

-Visiting The Lake
+Visiting The Pristine Lake

-There are places where you can rent bikes to bike around the whole lake (it’s a 50km ride) but you can always get a bike (you’ll see loads of rental shops around) and just turn back when you get tired.
-Courtney P. says this is a must do — "you HAVE to put aside a day to rent bikes and bike around the lake.
-There is bike ride which is sooooo beautiful and it gives you a taste of authentic, countryside France."
+There are places where you can rent bikes to bike around the whole lake (it’s a 50km ride) but you can always get a bike and just turn back when you get tired!
+Or go the e-bike route and see if you can tackle the whole thing.

 There are also paddle board and kayak rentals.